 After I grew in the Christian faith and established a biblical worldview about areas of life such as civil government, church, individual sanctification, culture, etc, I began to question the things that I had set aside to be dealt with later.
 One of those things was the issue of drugs.
 I have seen several attempts at defending the Christian’s liberty to use drugs, but have found none that actually addressed the arguments from the prohibitionists.

 I use the term “drug” because it is the term we use in our culture now.
-The better term would be “substance”, because “drug” has the connotation of official recognition and accreditation by professionals, while fluctuating in it’s application.
+The better term would be “substance”, because “drug” has the connotation of official recognition and accreditation by professionals, read this guide that talks about it.
 One minute drugs are bad and illegal, then the next they are prescribed.
 “Substance” is the better word choice.

 Having not used many substances in my former days, I was only well acquainted with alcohol, pills and marijuana.
 I abused pills, but I don’t believe they are sin in a capsule.
 Alcohol was certainly used in excess.
 It’s my fault for wanting to use a lot, because I wanted to be drunk and delusional.
 Marijuana on the other hand was another issue for my Christian worldview to process, because it had such a bad reputation, not just within the church, but also in the eyes of the world, while also presenting a new set of side effects.
 I have a logical mind, so lists really help me out.
 I began my discernment process by first listing out other substances, along with their side effects.